- Send with Email

 Details - What does the project involve?

-This project will be conducted in the following phases:
+The survey was be conducted in the following phases:

 Stakeholder engagement and background research in preparing the launch of the research call for tender: October 2010- May 2011.